Bløf

-BLØF is a Dutch rock band founded in Vlissingen, Zeeland, by bassist Peter Slager.
+Bløf (/nl/; stylised in all caps) is a Dutch rock band founded in Vlissingen, Zeeland, by bassist Peter Slager.
 It currently consists of Slager, Paskal Jakobsen (lead vocals and guitar), Bas Kennis (keyboards), and Norman Bonink (drums).
 Former members are drummers Henk Tjoonk and Chris Götte.
 The band's four members write the music together, but Slager is solely responsible for lyrics.

-BLØF has been recognised as "by far the most successful Dutch-speaking group of all time" and "the most successful Zeeland group".
+Bløf has been recognised as "by far the most successful Dutch-speaking group of all time" and "the most successful Zeeland group".
 They were the fourth Dutch band to attain 40 hit singles on the Dutch Top 40, and they have two number-one songs: "Holiday in Spain" with American band Counting Crows (five weeks, 2004) and "Zoutelande" with Belgian singer Geike Arnaert (ten weeks, 2018).

 The band's first hit was "Liefs uit Londen", in 1998.
 Drummer Chris Götte was killed in a motorcycle accident in 2001 and succeeded by Bonink.
 In 2006, they became the first rock band to play in Bhutan, and their concert was the biggest in terms of attendance that the country had seen to date.
-BLØF has also won eight Edison Awards, including "Best Band in the Netherlands" five times.
+Bløf has also won eight Edison Awards, including "Best Band in the Netherlands" five times.

 Biography

 Beginnings

-BLØF was founded in 1992 by Peter Slager and originally consisted of Slager on bass guitar, Paskal Jakobsen on guitar, Bas Kennis on keyboards, and Henk Tjoonk on drums.
+Bløf was founded in 1992 by Peter Slager and originally consisted of Slager on bass guitar, Paskal Jakobsen on guitar, Bas Kennis on keyboards, and Henk Tjoonk on drums.

 They recorded their 1994 debut album, Naakt Onder De Hemel, in just one week.
 The self-produced, self-promoted album was a hit in their home province of Zeeland, and the single "Aan de Kust" became a local hit, despite receiving little airplay on national radio stations.
 The album was well received by critics, and through this positive attention, the band secured a national distribution contract with EMI Music, Keyboardist Kennis credits their early success partly to the rudimentary website they had in 1995, giving fans access to the band and a direct way to find out about their music and tour dates.
-For this album, BLØF received a "Best New Talent" award, and with the prize money, they worked on their second record, Helder, which came out in September 1997.
+For this album, Bløf received a "Best New Talent" award, and with the prize money, they worked on their second record, Helder, which came out in September 1997.